adeleveschetti/ethereum-analysis/README.md

 3. properties.prop <--- list of the properties analyzed in the paper (PRISM syntax)

-4. prob_safety.eps <--- results for the analysis of the accountable safety property
+4. folder Experiments <--- contains the results of some experiments not included in the article

-5. prob_liveness.eps <--- results for the analysis of the plausible liveness property

 # Instructions for the installation of PRISM+